qStivi/qGPT/README.md

 - **Enhance Interactivity**: Go beyond simple text responses by integrating capabilities like executing in-game commands to enrich user engagement.
 - **Be Extensible and Scalable**: Utilize a modular architecture that allows for easy addition of new features and interfaces, making qGPT highly adaptable to future needs.

+### **Inner Thoughts Bots**

+**Inner Thoughts Bots** are secondary bots that offload complex tasks from the main bot to ensure qGPT remains responsive and efficient.
+These thought processes allow the main bot to delegate memory searches, complex data processing, or external API requests to the inner bots while continuing its primary tasks.

+- **Task Offloading**: The main bot delegates heavy-lifting tasks to inner bots, allowing for parallel processing of memory lookups, deep contextual analysis, or any long-running processes.
+- **Concurrency and Scalability**: Multiple inner bots can run concurrently, ensuring qGPT can handle multiple user interactions or tasks simultaneously.
+- **Communication and Task Management**: The main bot communicates with inner bots via a task management system, tracking task progress and retrieving results without interrupting the conversation flow.

+This architecture allows qGPT to stay focused on user interactions while delegating intensive tasks, optimizing both performance and responsiveness.

 ## Key Features

 - **Modular Architecture**: qGPT is structured with a core engine and separate interface modules (adapters), allowing it to connect to different platforms through well-defined interfaces.
 This design promotes scalability and ease of maintenance.
+- **Inner Thoughts Bots**: Offload complex tasks like memory searches or data processing to separate bots, allowing the main bot to maintain high responsiveness.
 - **Memory Management System**:
   - **Global Memory**: Stores public conversation data accessible to all users and interfaces.
   - **User Memory**: Maintains private, user-specific data for personalized interactions, ensuring data privacy and confidentiality.
 - **Contextual Formatting**: Responses are formatted according to the interface being used, providing a seamless user experience across platforms.
 - **Multi-Threading and Concurrency**: Each interface module operates on its own thread, enabling concurrent interactions without performance degradation.
+The inner thoughts bots can also run in parallel with the main bot.
 - **Extensibility**: The system is designed to allow new interfaces and functionalities to be added with minimal impact on existing components.

 ## Use Cases